 I have immense gratitude for all who work alongside me during this incredibly complex journey.
 And am reminded that there is, indeed, an intricate connection between us, Nature, and Consciousness Itself.
 In fact, we are Nature and we are Consciousness.

 To paraphrase a paragraph from my graduate thesis inspired by the pre-Shakespearean play, Endymion: By helping pull each other up, we can all attend to the greater awareness, this greater consciousness, together.

 Besides having an undergraduate degree in education and a masters in Literature, Parthena keeps up her yoga certification, is a licensed body therapist, and an Ayurvedic practitioner recognized by The National Ayurvedic Medical Association.

 Parthena recently moved to Winston-Salem, North Carolina from the Pacific Northwest along with her husband and cat.
 She loves nature and travel, but really enjoys hanging out with family and friends and drinking tea whenever she gets the opportunity.

 United States education: Pennsylvania State University; California University of Pennsylvania; California College of Ayurveda; The Ayurvedic Institute in Albuquerque, New Mexico.

 *Licensed Massage and Body Therapist (LMBT North Carolina License # 21576)

-*Registered Yoga Teacher 200 with Yoga Alliance
+*Registered Yoga Teacher 200 Yoga Alliance #87074

 *Certified Ayurvedic Health Practitioner recognized as a professional member by the National Ayurvedic Medical Association